-We tailored the scope of our audit in order to perform sufficient work to enable us to provide an opinion on the financial statements as a whole, taking into account the structure of the Banking Group, the accounting processes and controls, and the industry in which the Banking Group operates.
+We tailored the scope of our audit in order to perform sufficient work to enable us to provide an opinion on the Financial Statements and the Supplementary Information, as a whole, taking into account the structure of the Banking Group, the financial reporting processes and controls, and the industry in which the Banking Group operates.
 Certain operational processes which are critical to financial reporting for the Banking Group are undertaken outside of New Zealand.
-We worked with a PwC network firm engaged in the Westpac Banking Corporation group audit to understand certain processes that supported material balances, classes of transactions and disclosures within the Banking Group's financial statements.
+We worked with a PwC network firm engaged in the Westpac Banking Corporation group audit to understand and examine certain processes, test controls and perform other substantive audit procedures that supported material balances, classes of transactions and disclosures within the Banking Group's Financial Statements and Supplementary Information.
 This enabled us to evaluate the effectiveness of the controls over those processes and consider the implications for the remainder of our audit work.

-Other Matter
+Other information